 Lad Weather Sports Watch

-Solidly under fifty dollars but jammed full of state of the art features, this is the best hunting watch if you’ve got a budget.
+Jammed full of state of the art features, this is the best hunting watch if you’ve got a budget.
 Not only does it tell time, but it also has a barometer, digital compass, thermometer, altimeter, backlighting for night use, and a host of other nice features, including a 30-meter water resistant construction.
 Perfect for the hunter or outdoorsman who needs more than just a watch and likes to watch his dollars (to spend more on guns and ammo, of course).

 What Makes the Best Hunting Watch?